 This Audio-Technica wonder is built well, just like the others.
 They all have a similar design and a nice metal construction.

-On the front of the microphone, you can find the grill, with a blue LED inside, that let’s you know if the mic is getting power or not.
+On the front , you can find the grill, with a blue LED inside, that let’s you know if the mic is getting power or not.
 You find it annoying?
 Well unfortunately, you can’t turn it down.

 There is a monitor volume dial, which helps you set the amount of mic/computer noise you want to hear.
 The other dial is just simply your headphone volume.

-This is a USB only microphone, and it is fully compatible with Windows and Mac.
+This is USB only and it is fully compatible with Windows and Mac.
 Because it is USB powered, you can just simply plug it in your computer/laptop and there you go.

 It has a cardioid polar pattern only, but it is not a problem because it was made for this purpose.
 I have to mention that the pattern of it is a little wide, so if you have a huge room, it might pick up other noises, but with a noise gate, this can be easily fixed.